 *income support for freelance workers

 *tax returns and or VAT returns suspended/delayed

--The value of the national stimulus package is the third highest of all EU member countries in terms of GDP (just behind Germany and Italy).
+-The value of the national stimulus package in 2020 was the third highest of all EU member countries in terms of GDP (just behind Germany and Italy).
 The Government announced a direct aid of €3.6b and an indirect aid package of €32.7b to businesses in the form of guarantees, with a focus on SMEs and independents.

--Income tax deferrals were possible on a case-by-case basis until July 1 and some employer tax and social contribution deadlines have been extended by four months.
-Losses incurred in 2020 can be carried back for two years (previously no loss carrybacks).
-Businesses can also apply to cancel income tax prepayments, defer payments (for VAT or income tax), and extend the deadline for filing corporate income tax returns.
+-Income tax deferrals were possible on a case-by-case basis until July 1 2020 and some employer tax and social contribution deadlines were extended by four months.
+Losses incurred in 2020 could be carried back for two years (previously no loss carrybacks).
+Businesses were also able to apply to cancel income tax prepayments, defer payments (for VAT or income tax), and extend the deadline for filing corporate income tax returns.

--There is also support for companies who have to close their operations.
-Companies who were forced to close their premises due to government orders will be entitled to postpone their rents.
+-There was also support for companies who had had to close their operations.
+Companies who were forced to close their premises due to government orders were entitled to postpone their rents.

--The government pays part of the salaries of employees who are kept at home instead of laid-off.
-Government support includes compensation of payments to employees in quarantine, payments to employees of businesses subject to the mandatory closure, support for reduced working hours and support payable to employees taking care of children during school closure.
+-The government payed part of the salaries of employees who were kept at home instead of laid-off.
+Government support included compensation of payments to employees in quarantine, payments to employees of businesses subject to the mandatory closure, support for reduced working hours and support payable to employees taking care of children during school closure.

--All self-employed, who have income only from their business, will be given a six-month holiday in the payment of health and social insurance.
-There is also a compensation bonus to support self-employed persons with the amount of CZK 25,000 (around 923€) when a number of conditions are met.
+-All self-employed, receiving income only from their business, were given a six-month holiday in the payment of health and social insurance.
+There was also a compensation bonus to support self-employed persons with the amount of CZK 25,000 (around 923€) when a number of conditions were met.

 a) it is a self-employed person according to the pension insurance law,